 Dr Zhao has published in a wide range of journals including International Business Review, Asia Pacific Journal of Management, Human Resource Management Journal, International Marketing Review, Critical Perspectives on International Business, and Thunderbird International Business Review.
 She is currently working on several papers for Journal of World Business, Journal of International Business Studies, and International Business Review.
 She was the Best Paper Award Winner at Euro-Asia Management Studies Association (EAMSA) Annual Meeting, 2019.

 Currently editing a Special Issue in International Business Review (ABS3) on the topic of: MNE Innovation for Achieving the Sustainable Development Goals.

 Edited a Special Issue entitled: Do MNEs contribute to, or reduce inequality?, which has been published in Critical Perspectives on International Business (ABS2).

 Incoming Associate Editor - Asian Business and Management

 Senior Editor - European Journal of International Management

-Editorial Board Member - Cross Cultural and Strategic Management; Asian Business and Management; International Journal of Emerging Markets
+Editorial Review Board - Management International Review; Cross Cultural and Strategic Management; Asian Business and Management; International Journal of Emerging Markets

 Reviewer responsibility - Journal of International Business Studies; International Business Review; Asia Pacific Journal of Management; Management and Organization Review.